Ddnard Napattalung: Early life and education

-DDnard graduated from the University of London at the age of 20 with two master's degrees in Economics and Private Equity and Ph.D. in Meditation on Self-Efficacy.
-Following graduation, at the age of 25, she launched her own diamond retail business – opening nine stores in Thailand within one month.
+DDnard graduated from the University of London at the age of 20 with two master's degrees in Economics and Private Equity, and a Ph.D. in Meditation on Self-Efficacy.
+Following graduation, she launched her own diamond retail business, opening nine stores in Thailand within one month, eventually expanding to 14 stores.

 DDnard lost her husband when her son was eleven months old.
-She retired from the diamond business at the age of 35, and relocated from Bangkok to live a “peaceful life” with her son in Hua Hin and then Sriracha.
-She spent time volunteering and teaching meditation and spiritual practices to various organizations, studied Happiness Sciences, Hypnotherapy, NLP, Behavioral Science, and began work on the first title in what would become the Life Compass books series.
+She retired from the diamond business at the age of 35, and relocated from Bangkok to live a "peaceful life" with her son in Hua Hin and then Sriracha.
+She subsequently expanded into education firms and publishing before dedicating herself to meditation and spiritual practice.
+She spent time volunteering and teaching meditation and spiritual practices to various organisations, studied Happiness Sciences, Hypnotherapy, NLP, Behavioral Science, and began work on the first title in what would become the Life Compass book series.